Work

 Contractor To be determined

-The proposed project is for the addition of a third dwelling unit to the rear of an existing two-unit dwelling at 93 Russell Avenue and the reconstruction of an existing two-car garage, as well as landscape and amenity space improvements.
+The proposed project is an addition of a third dwelling unit to the rear of an existing two-unit dwelling at 93 Russell Avenue, the reconstruction of a current two-car garage, and landscape and amenity space improvements.

-The owner of the property purchased 93 Russell Avenue nearly 20 years ago, and, as a long time tenant, admires the neighbourhood and intends to invest and update the current structure.
-He has recently relocated to Ottawa from Toronto and, along with his wife and infant daughter, intends to make Ottawa home for the foreseeable future.
-In order to support his family, the addition includes a 3-bedroom unit, stacked over three storeys above grade and a finished basement level.
+The property owner purchased 93 Russell Avenue nearly 20 years ago and, as a long-time tenant, admires the neighbourhood and intends to invest and update the current structure.
+He has recently relocated to Ottawa from Toronto and, along with his wife and infant daughter, wants to make Ottawa his home for the foreseeable future.
+To support his family, the addition includes a 3-bedroom unit stacked over three storeys above grade and a finished basement level.

 The proposed project aims to provide a family-oriented dwelling unit in a highly accessible and central neighbourhood in Ottawa, recognizing that affordable family-friendly units are in short supply, especially in the Sandy Hill neighbourhood.
 The new dwelling unit has a family-oriented design approach.